Military conquests of Umar's era: Conquest of the Levant and Upper Iraq (634–638)

-Defense of Emesa & Conquest of Upper Mesopotamia
+Defense of Emesa and Conquest of Upper Mesopotamia

-After the devastating defeat in the Battle of Yarmouk, Heraclius mount a counterattack operation needed the Muslims occupied in Syria.
-Heraclius thus sought help from the Christian Arab tribes which came of Jazirah which particularly came from two cities along the Euphrates river, Circesium and Hīt.
-The tribes mustered a large army and marched against Emesa in no time, which was erected as military headquarter by Abu Ubaydah at the time.
-As large Christian Arabs contingent mount siege towards the newly conquered Emesa, Khalid immediately appealed to Abu Ubaydah to be sen outside so he can led the sally outside the wall, However Abu Ubaidah decided they should wait behind the wall, while he waited for reinforcements The sieges toward Circessium and Hit laid by corps under Iyadh occurred simultaneously as the siege of Homs goes on.
-At first the Muslims faced difficulty in the siege of Hit as the defenders dug a moat around the city, until the Muslim army was able to penetrate it.
-Meanwhile, Circesium was captured from the Byzantines without resistance by a Muslim army commanded by Habib, Though many Muslim sources state this occurred in 637, Maximillan Streck stated it is more likely occurred in 640.
-As response of the siege toward Emesa by Byzantine and Christian Arabs coalition in around 638, Iyad was tasked by caliph Umar through his superior, Abu Ubaydah to invade Al-Jazira.
+After the defeat in the Battle of Yarmouk, Heraclius mounted a counterattack operation in Syria.
+Heraclius sought help from the Christian Arab tribes of al-Jazira, which came mostly from two cities along the Euphrates river, Circesium and Hīt.
+The tribes mustered a large army and marched against Emesa where Abu Ubaydah had set up his military headquarters.
+As the Christian Arabs contingents besieged Emesa, Khalid appealed to Abu Ubaydah to be allowed to lead a sally outside the wall.
+However, Abu Ubaidah decided it would be better should to wait for reinforcements The sieges of Circessium and Hit by troops under Iyadh occurred simultaneously as the siege of Emesa.
+At first the Muslims faced difficulty at Hit as the defenders dug a moat around the city, but eventually the Muslim army was able to penetrate it.
+Meanwhile, Circesium was captured from the Byzantines without resistance by a Muslim army commanded by Habib.
+Though many Muslim sources state this occurred in 637, Maximillan Streck stated it is more likely to have happened in 640.
+As response to the siege of Emesa, Iyad was tasked by caliph Umar through his superior, Abu Ubaydah, to invade Al-Jazira.